ElementsProject/libwally-core/README.md

    if you want to test the internal functions of the library or are planning to submit patches.
 - `--enable-swig-python`.
 Enable the [SWIG](http://www.swig.org/) python
    interface.
-The resulting shared library can be directly imported from Python. (default: no).
+The resulting shared library can be imported from Python using the generated interface file `src/swig_python/wallycore.py`. (default: no).
 - `--enable-swig-java`.
 Enable the [SWIG](http://www.swig.org/) Java (JNI) interface.
 After building, see `src/swig_java/src/com/blockstream/libwally/Wally.java` for the Java interface definition (default: no).